certainty/graphqshell/README.md

 `make`

-## This is what it currently looks liked
+## This is what it currently looks like

 <img width="400" alt="Screenshot 2022-04-15 at 19 18 37" src="https://user-images.githubusercontent.com/338957/163601051-6a43db67-c265-4bea-adef-0f86defe5f73.png">